Tianfu Agricultural Expo

 The construction of the superstructures started after all internal steel buildings were finished, to ensure crane access below.
 After exploring different erection methodologies, it was shown that the shoring towers could be supported by the steel structures below where necessary.
 In addition to providing temporary support, the surveyed shoring towers also played an important role during the construction process by controlling the arch geometry.

 Each arch erection started with the base lift-assemblies, supported by a shoring tower at the tip.
-The base connections were temporary fixed to the foundation embed plates during this phase.
+The base connections were temporarily fixed to the foundation embed plates during this phase.

 After a sequence of arches were erected and tied together by purlins, most shoring towers could be lowered and reused for the next arches.
 Finally, after a vault completion, the LED screen cables were installed and pre-tensioned in specified load steps and order.